 some specific page :: some group :: some website title

-Good advice with the Wordpress Title.
+Good advice with the WordPress Title.
 I use the SEO Pack plug-in ( Like Bfri Commented ) that also makes the titles more search engine friendly and customisable.
 The SEO Pack also adds ‘No Follow No Index’ Meta tags to pages like 404 and archives etc.

 v.nice tweak, we use the all in one SEO plugin for wordpress.
 Like somebody has already mentioned it’s so easy to forget or become lazy.